NICMx/FORT-validator/docs/doc/slurm.md

 Fort reloads the SLURM files during every validation cycle.
 If the new configuration is invalid, **it is treated as nonexistent**.
 Note that this means that an isolated mistake will temporarily drop all your SLURM overrides.
 This is intended to change in a future revision of Fort, in which the validator will fall back to the previous valid SLURM configuration on error.

-> TODO: open an issue for that.
-Giving the users the opportunity to argue it is probably a good idea.

 ## SLURM File Definition

 ### Root